juadiegaitan/GEN242-2016/mydoc/mydoc_project_07.md

 #### Define download function
 The following function downloads and extracts the FASTQ files for each project from SRA.
-Internally, it uses the `fastq-dump` utility from NCBI.
+Internally, it uses the `fastq-dump` utility of the SRA Toolkit from NCBI.

 {% highlight r %}
 getSRAfastq <- function(sraid, targetdir, maxreads="1000000000") {